Moradisaurus

-Moradisaurus is an extinct genus of large captorhinid reptile, with a single species Moradisaurus grandis, known from the late Permian (Lopingian) aged Moradi Formation of Niger.
+Moradisaurus is an extinct genus of large captorhinid tetrapods, with a single species Moradisaurus grandis, known from the late Permian (Lopingian) aged Moradi Formation of Niger.
 It is the largest captorhinid known, estimated to have reached a snout-vent length of over two metres.
 Similar to other members of Moradisaurinae, it possessed multiple tooth rows, which is associated with a high-fiber herbivorous diet.

+The holotype is MNHN MRD1, a skull that was discovered during the late 1960s.